GarciaGuE/SQL/README.md

 .read query.sql
 ```

-Important: Some queries use OracleSQL syntax, so they will not work with sqlite3 (Like Date format, which should be changed to 'YYYY-MM-DD').
+**Important**: Some queries use OracleSQL syntax, so they will not work with sqlite3 (Like Date format, which should be changed to 'YYYY-MM-DD').
 Instead, use the queries commented with sqlite3 syntax.